Sven1106/SlicedMarten/Skeleton/README.md

 - [ ] Add a projection that gets data from other services.

+- [ ] How should parallel created streams be constrained.

 - [ ] Add upcasting for versioned events

 - [ ] Handle projection deletions or cleanup when related aggregates are removed.